 9. Pygmy Marmoset (Callithrix pygmaea)

-The pygmy marmoset, the tiniest monkey in the world, is a cute primate that inhabits South American rainforests.
-The pygmy marmoset looks a lot like a type of squirrel because of its small size and reddish fur coat, but it is actually a monkey!
-Tamarins, which are similarly relatively small, are related to pygmy marmosets.
+The pygmy marmoset, the smallest monkey in the world, is a cute primate that inhabits South American rainforests.
+The pygmy marmoset looks a lot like a type of squirrel because of its small size and reddish fur coat, but it is a monkey!
+Tamarins, which are similarly relatively small, are related to pygmy marmosets and are also listed as one of the animals with small eyes.
 They can be recognized, however, by their enormous tail, which is typically longer than their bodies.
 Despite not being prehensile, the pygmy marmoset’s tail aids in balance maintenance as it moves through the woods.

 Image Source: Wikimedia